larsacus/theonlylars.com/source/_posts/2013-03-11-abandoning-the-consumer-ignoring-user-experience.markdown

 ##EA and SimCity
 *This is my personal account of my (user) experience with EA and it's brand-new "blockbuster", SimCity.*

 I have been really excited about SimCity for a long time, so I preordered it.
-The only place it is for sale is directly through EA's subpar Origin client.
-I paid for the "digital" version.
+The only place it is available to play is directly through EA's subpar Origin client.
+I paid for the "digital" version on Origin.
 I later found out that they [do not offer refunds](https://help.ea.com/article/returns-and-cancellations) for digitally downloaded products and in fact [will ban your account](http://www.cinemablend.com/games/EA-Officially-Halts-SimCity-Refunds-Polygon-Drops-Review-Score-Even-Lower-53444.html) if you follow through with a chargeback - it's just their policy.
+You can, however, get a refund from Amazon if you buy it there.
 On launch day I started the download before work and then came home and was going to fire it up to play it.
 This was just the beginning.

 ###Initial User Experience
 On first launch I was greeted with this lovely screen. {% img right /images/simcity1.jpg 300 300 %}A list of servers that I was not allowed to get on.
 Getting on a server is a prerequisite to playing the game since the SimCity servers do a couple of things: